Long Beach to Catalina: A Local Getaway

 Catalina Island proves you don’t need to travel far to feel transported.
 With easy ferry access from Long Beach, unforgettable experiences, and zero traffic it’s the ultimate island escape just off the Southern California coast.

-Explore Catalina Island packages and special offers and turn your next Long Beach getaway into an island experience you’ll never forget.
+Explore Catalina Island packages and special offers and turn your next getaway from Long Beach into an island experience you’ll never forget.

 Archives